bsmith89/longev-mgen/doc/submission.md

 ## Data Availability

-Metagenomic libraries will be uploaded to the short read archive, and the SRA Accession will be added in an upcoming version of this manuscript.
+Metagenomic libraries will be uploaded to the short read archive under BioProject PRJNA448009.
-All code and additional data/metadata needed to reproduce this analysis are available at <https://github.com/bsmith89/longev-mgen>.
+Code and additional data/metadata needed to reproduce this analysis are available at <https://github.com/bsmith89/longev-mgen>.
 <!--
 TODO: Upload refined MAGs as well?